SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migrate/troubleshooting.md

 * Must use IDP authentication towards the target SharePoint site (SuperID password is not sufficient).

-* Must be an AAD user in SharePoint-target (access right is not sufficient).
+* Must be a Microsoft Entra (formerly AAD) user in SharePoint-target (access right is not sufficient).

 ## Retired users don't have access to target library